ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 $ rsync --delete -avz -e ssh /docker [USER@]HOST:DEST
 ```

+Also be sure to keep backups of your SSL certificates and Nginx configurations.
+You'll need those

-If you ever replace your machine or hard drive, simply copy this directory back to your new hard drive and relaunch your `docker-compose` configuration.
+If you ever replace your machine or hard drive, simply copy this directory back to your new hard drive, relaunch your `docker-compose` configuration, and re-setup Nginx/firewall.

 ---